Temde Visier Wall Lamp

 Temde filed for bankruptcy in 1986.
 The Swiss part, Temde AG was deleted from Switzerland’s commercial register in 2000.

-Some designers that worked for the company are: Charles Keller, Wilhelm Vest, H. Zehnder, E.R.
-Nele and many others.
+Designers that worked for the company are, among others: Charles Keller, Max Rutz, Wilhelm Vest, H. Zehnder and Eva Renée Nele Bode.

 Temde-Leuchten received 31 iF Design Awards.